 This is too short window period between the two heats.

 Prolonged interestrus interval

 This is too long window period between two cycles.
 The leading cause is an ovarian cyst that will start producing progesterone.

 This is when a female misses its heat.
-There is a complete failure for a dog to experience the cycle due to malnourishment or ovarian hypoplasia(a condition where the ovaries are unable to reach sexual maturity and unable to produce right amounts of estrogen.
-Tumors in ovary can also cause this.
+There is a complete failure for a dog to experience the cycle due to malnourishment or ovarian hypoplasia(a condition where the ovaries are unable to reach sexual maturity and unable to produce the right amounts of estrogen.
+Tumors in the ovary can also cause this.

-This is where heat in a female dog is undetectable.
+This is where the heat in a female dog is undetectable.
 The female shows no interest in males.